 How to Do It:

-2. Hold your yoga strap in your right hand, lift it up, and bend your elbow to let the strap drape down your back.
+- Hold it in your right hand, lift it up, and bend your elbow to let it drape down your back.

-3. Reach your left arm behind you, bending it to grab the strap with your fingers.
+- Reach your left arm behind you, bending it to grab the end with your fingers.

-4. Slowly walk your hands closer together along the strap, keeping your chest open and spine tall like you’re standing proud.
+- Slowly walk your hands closer together along it, keeping your chest open and spine tall like you’re standing proud.

 Common Mistake: Don’t hunch your back — keep your spine straight and relaxed.